Frequently Asked Questions with Dog Behaviourist, Nick Jones MA

 • The severity of the problems.

 • Your commitment to the training process.
-Most clients see initial improvements within a few weeks, but lasting behaviour change typically requires several months of consistent work.
+Most clients see initial improvements within a few weeks, but lasting behaviour change typically requires several months of consistent work, with a life-time need for consistency so as not to revert to previous ways.

 What should I bring to training sessions?
-For our training sessions, please bring:
+For our training sessions, please have at thew ready:

 • Your dog's favourite high-value treats.